If you buy goods or services on your credit or debit card, you could have extra protection if things go wrong compared with paying by cash or cheque.

 This doesn't mean that purchases made by a secondary card holder won't be covered, but it's best for the primary card holder to make larger purchases if you want to be sure of protection under Section 75.

 If, however, the purchase is made with the primary card holder's authority and if they expressly request the purchase and will benefit from it - a family holiday, for instance - they could still be covered under Section 75.

 Payments through an agent

-It's not unusual for a business taking payment to be acting as an agent for the actual supplier, for example buying a flight through a travel agent or insurance through an insurance broker.
+It's not unusual for a business taking payment to be acting as an agent for the actual supplier.

-To avoid any arguments though, where possible, make any credit card payment direct to the company actually supplying the goods or services.
+To avoid any arguments, where possible, make any credit card payment direct to the company actually supplying the goods or services.

 Financial Ombudsman Service

 If more than eight weeks have passed since you submitted your claim to your credit card provider, you can refer your claim to the FOS straight away without the need for a deadlock letter.